petergrace1618/Live-Project-MVC/README.md

 }
 ```

-I suspect one of the last two lines is the culprit.
-I gather some clues by inspecting the corresponding lines in the other seed methods.
+I suspect one of the last two lines is the culprit, so I gather some clues by inspecting the corresponding lines in the other seed methods.

 ```
 SeedProductions():